 What you need to know about prediabetes

 We all know a bit about diabetes, but probably less about prediabetes.
-Family medicine physician Sara Nelson-Owens, MD, explains what it is and what you can do to reverse this medical condition.
+Family medicine physician Sara Mae Delaney Henriques, MD, explains what it is and what you can do to reverse this medical condition.

 This is Flourish, a podcast brought to you by Prisma Health.
 And I’m your host, Deborah Howell.
-Welcome, Dr. Nelson-Owens.
+Welcome, Dr. Henriques.

-Dr. Sara Nelson-Owens: Thank you for having me.
+Dr. Sara Henriques: Thank you for having me.

 Deborah Howell: Oh, a pleasure.
 Well, we all know a little bit about diabetes, because it’s pretty much all around us, but what is pre-diabetes versus diabetes?